 - Climb Aboard at the Pacific Coast Air Museum

 Charles M. Schulz Sonoma County Airport, Santa Rosa

 Saturday and Sunday, 10 am–4 pm

 Sit in the cockpits of vintage aircraft and learn about the history of where and how they were used from the crews who have lovingly restored them.
 The museum features one or two historic aircraft each Climb Aboard Weekend.
+This weekend: DC-6 classic airliner.
 Ordinary museum admission fee applies.
 Location: 1 Air Museum Way, Santa Rosa.
-For more info, visit their website.
+Event details.

 - Tulipmania at Pier 39

 Pier 39 has planted 39,000 spectacular and colorful tulips throughout the waterfront park.
 Come for a free guided tour led by Pier 39’s expert landscapers beginning at 10 am daily from the Entrance Plaza.
 After each tour enjoy complimentary refreshments.
 Event details.

 Sauturday, 10 am–5 pm & Sunday, 9 am–5 pm

 From Here To There, a new traveling exhibit that explores the science of how things move by land, sea, and air.
 The exhibit is comprised of 12 different hands-on activities that provide children an opportunity to engage with both familiar modes of transportation—such as trucks and airplanes—and with a new world of travel that includes magnetic levitation and hovercrafts as possibilities.
 Admission to the exhibit is included in general museum admission, and is free for all BADM members.
 Location: 557 McReynolds Road, Event details.